 The link changes to Publishing … and then Published.
 Go to Scene7 and confirm that the asset is available.

 If the asset does not publish properly to Scene7, the link changes to Publishing Failed.
 If the asset has already been published to Scene7, the link reads Re-Publish to Scene7.
-Republishing allows you to make changes to an asset in AEM and re-publish them.
+Republishing allows you to make changes to an asset in Experience Manager and re-publish them.

 Adobe recommends that you publish assets to Scene7 only from assets within the Scene7 target folder.
 However, if you need to upload assets from a folder outside of the target folder, you can still do that by uploading them to an ad-hoc folder on Scene7.